-As excited as you may be when you get your instant pot, there are a lot of buttons and functions of your insta-pot that you might not be familiar with.
+As excited as you may be when you get your instant pot, there are a lot of buttons and functions of your instant pot that you might not be familiar with.
 The best thing you can do is read the manual.

-That aside, let’s go over some other tips you should be aware of to make the most of your insta-pot.
+That aside, let’s go over some other tips you should be aware of to make the most of your instant pot.

 Don’t worry, you’re not getting graded.
 It’s just a way to help you get acquainted with your new appliance and to make sure that the pressure part is working properly.

 Here’s a quick 1-minute video to walk you through it (text instructions so you don’t need to turn up the audio). (via Pressure Cook Recipes)

 In case you didn’t notice, the thing has buttons galore.
 Here’s a post that goes over what all those buttons mean.